RubikSW/aurora-bot/README.md

 If you believe that someone else is in danger of suicide and you have their contact information, contact your local law enforcement for immediate help.
 You can also encourage the person to contact a suicide prevention hotline using the information above.

 ![alt text](https://i.imgur.com/jngxNID.png)

 ![alt text](https://i.imgur.com/PEbeHos.png)

+A Server Administrator sends help to the user.
 ![alt text](https://i.imgur.com/vrR3Lmx.png)